 Fitbit Versa Lite Edition

-Fitbit had such great success with the first Versa that it decided to make a cheaper version that strips out some of the smartwatch features.
+Fitbit had such great success with the first Versa that it decided to make a cheaper version that stripped out some of the smartwatch features.
+It wasn't exactly the big seller it hoped it would be, but we still think it's a great smartwatch.

 The Lite is almost identical to the first Versa in looks, save for now just a single physical button on the watch body, which means you'll be relying more on the touchscreen display to navigate the Versa Lite.
 In our experience, we didn't miss the second button too much.